kprpg/ContainerMonitoring/README.md

-# Introduction
+## Introduction
 This project provides the below monitoring capabilities
 - Showcase the difference between monitored and non-monitored cluster
 - Container insight and health monitoring for AKS resources
-- Identifying and troubleshooting the root cause for application slowness and failure
+- Help in identification of bug and root cause analysis

-# Azure Monitor for Containers
+## Azure Monitor for Containers
 This solution has been used to create an AKS monitoring scenario in the contoso demo environment, and can also be used by users to create replica in their own azure environment.

 ## Contents